openvnf/vnf-ipsec/README.md

 All comma-separated values of `IPSEC_VTI_STATICROUTES` are added as static routes via the created VTI tunnel.

 To configure p2p addresses (local/peer) on the vti interface use `IPSEC_VTI_IPADDR_LOCAL` and `IPSEC_VTI_IPADDR_PEER` respectively.

+## Development

+### freezing versions

+To upgrade the versions of the packages to new versions, you should run `apk update && apk upgrade` in a container of an already created image.

+To freeze the versions, execute `freeze_apk_versions` and copy the updated `/root/MANIFEST` to this repository and create a commit.